Business Valuation for a Bank Loan in Canada

 Normalized earnings.
 The financial statements show what the owner chose to report.
 The valuation shows what a replacement owner would earn.
 An owner who overpays themselves by $150,000 per year suppresses the business’s apparent earning capacity.
 The bank sees $200,000 in pre-tax income and calculates a marginal debt service coverage ratio.
 The valuation reveals $350,000 in normalized earnings and demonstrates that the coverage ratio is comfortable.
 Without normalization, the bank may decline a loan the business can easily service.

 Asset values.
 The balance sheet shows book value.
 Equipment that is fully depreciated may still have substantial market value.
 Equipment on the books at $200,000 may be worth $50,000 at fair market value because it is obsolete or poorly maintained.
 The lender who relies on book value may be over-collateralized or under-collateralized without knowing it.
+Physical inspection is the only way to know.

 Owner dependency assessment.
-This is the lender’s most critical concern in an acquisition loan.
+This is the lender's most critical concern in an acquisition loan.
 The buyer is replacing the owner.
-How much of the business’s value depends on the person who is leaving?
-A valuation that assesses owner dependency through on-site observation — who clients interact with, how the business functions without the owner, where operational knowledge resides — answers the question the lender cannot answer from financial statements.
+How much of the business's value depends on the person who is leaving?
+A valuation that assesses owner dependency through on-site observation, who clients interact with, how the business functions without the owner, where operational knowledge resides, answers the question the lender cannot answer from financial statements.

 6. What to Do Before You Approach the Bank